 The timing was perfect.
 The children are holding hands with the adults, who are leaning downward and inward which ties everyone together to make a nice composition.

-Here is a more structured, organized and posed family portrait.
+Here is a more structured, organized and posed family portrait, but done in an unusual location.
 With everyone included, the entire family group numbered around 40 people.
 We had to make it an outdoor photography session to fit everyone in.

 The portrait below was taken late in winter when the sun was fairly high in the sky and there were no leaves on the trees to provide any shade from the harsh sun.